Tudi/Descent-Scripts/readme.txt

 My personal opinion is that some of the c++ scripts are horribly written and are a manace to your server.
 There are times when they represent 80% of crash situations
 Lua scripts will give constant server console errors PHP scripts are simply a gathering of junk script.
 99.9% they are not even worth reading.
+Maybe only "ai_agent_creator.php"

 If you want quick and simple mob AI, use the DB table "ai_agents"